Top things to do in Cancun

 • Carry adequate cash on your trip, including the smaller denominations in the Mexican Peso, as some places may not accept credit cards or e-payments.

-• You’ll also need enough cash ($9 UD) to rent the life jacket for your stop at the cenote.
+• You’ll also need enough cash ($9 USD) to rent the life jacket for your stop at the cenote.
 This is mandatory if you plan on taking a dip in the sinkhole.

 • Carry a hat with you, as the Yucatán sun can be quite sharp, especially during the dry months between November and March.
 Also, don’t forget to keep yourself hydrated.